Lincolnshire 'sausage 'tax' is introduced

 According to the association, a Lincolnshire sausage should contain a minimum 70% of coarse ground or minced pork, packed in natural casings and flavoured with sage.

-Chairman Janet Godfrey claims the description is currently being misapplied.'Only sage'
+Chairman Janet Godfrey claims the description is currently being misapplied.

 She said: "Most of the Lincolnshire sausages that are supplied in our major retailers are not made in Lincolnshire.